Vin-meido/COM3D2.UndressUtil/README.md

 This plugin works with all versions of COM3D2:

-- EN 1.13
+- EN 1.13 or newer
-- JP 2.13
+- JP 2.13 or newer
-- COM3D2.5 3.13 X0
+- COM3D2.5 3.13 X0 or newer

+## Known issues

+(EN and JP COM3D2 only) Minor stuttering may occur when switching into Half Undress mode for the first time in a scene.
+Subsequent switching in and out of the mode should be fine however.
+This will be further optimized in a later update.

+(All game versions) When disabling Auto show in VR, there is currently no way to show the undress window in VR other than the keyboard shortcut.
+An alternate way that does not rely on keyboard shortcuts will be implemented in the future.

 ## Installation

+**Important**: UndressUtil is now available via CMI (https://github.com/krypto5863/COM-Modular-Installer).
+Use the CMI installer to add the plugin into your game.
+However, if you wish to update manually, or if you are not using CMI to manage your plugins, you can do the following:

 1. Make sure you have your game updated to latest version

-2. If you havent yet, get and install COM Moduler Installer (https://github.com/krypto5863/COM-Modular-Installer).

-3. Copy COM3D2.UndressUtil.dll in BepInEx/plugins folder of your COM3D2 installation
+2. Copy COM3D2.UndressUtil.dll in BepInEx/plugins folder of your COM3D2 installation

-4. Run the game.
+3. Run the game.
 Once in the game, hit `F1` to configure shortcut (when using in non VR)

 ## Configuration

 These settings can be changed via Configuration Manager (comes with COM Modular Installer):

+**General**

+- Auto show in VR: Automatically show the undress window when a maid is present even when in VR.

+- Auto show outside VR: Automatically show the undress window when a maid is present even when not in VR.

 - Auto hide: Automatically hides the undress window when there are no visible maids in the scene

-- Auto show outside VR: Automatically show the undress window when a maid is present even when not in VR.
-(The window is shown automatically when in VR mode).

-- Disable scene restrictions: Remove restrictions on which scene types the undress window can be shown for.

-- Shortcut: shortcut key to use to show the undress window manually
+- Shortcut: shortcut key to use to show the undress window manually (unset by default)

+- Auto show in all scenes: Automatically shows the undress window on any scene (including yotogi)

 - Verbose log: enable verbose logging in BepInEx console.
 Enable only when you want to report a problem.

-## Build from source

-You shouldnt need to, unless you want to modify the functionality.
-If you do, clone this git repository then copy the following dll files from your COM3D2 game into the libs directory:

-From BepInEx\Core:
-- 0Harmony.dll
-- BepInEx.dll

-From COM3D2x64_Data\Managed:
-- Assembly-CSharp.dll
-- Assembly-CSharp-firstpass.dll
-- UnityEngine.dll

-Install VS Studio community.
-See the general programming resources in the Custom Maid Server on how to install and which packages to include.

-If you are using the EN version of the game to compile, select "en_jp-2.0" build configuration (as the en version dlls do not contain some of functions.)
-Though dlls compiled against the jp version should work with en version of the game.

-Open the sln file, and build!
+**Scene settings**

+By default, if Auto show is enabled for the particular mode (VR or non-VR), the undress window would only be displayed in ADV, Recollection, Guest, and Scout scenes.
+You can enable the following additional settings to alter this behaviour:

+- Auto show in all scenes: Show in all scenes (disabled by default).
+Note that this may conflict with undressing functions native to that scene (e.g. Dance mode and/or Maid Edit mode)

+- Auto show in yotogi: Show in yotogi scenes (disabled by default).
+Yotogi scenes normally have their own undressing panel.
+However the undress window can give you finer control, support half undress, and as well as undress the master (for COM3D2.5 X0)